akhilesh1709/TestGenPro-EduHacks/README.md

 # TestGenPro: AI-Powered Learning and Assessment Tool

 TestGenPro is an advanced AI-based tool that helps users create assessments, generate study notes, and even convert content into audio podcasts.
 The app offers multiple features, including automatic generation of multiple-choice, true/false, and descriptive questions, performance tracking, and quiz review functionalities.
-It is built using Python, Streamlit, and OpenAI's GPT models for text generation.This is the submission as a part of the Eduhacks 1.0 Hackathon held by VedaVerse on Unstop platform.
+It is built using Python, Streamlit, and OpenAI's GPT models for text generation.

 ### Team Name: The Qubits